scp-079/screen/tools/index.md

 So we can't guarantee a reliable timeline for the initial completion of the project, before that, you can still use the old bot according to your needs.
-However, the old robot is extremely buggy, please use it with caution.
+However, the old bot is extremely buggy, please use it with caution.

 - <a href="https://t.me/SCP_079_INFO/71" target="_blank">SCP-079 USER</a>